Quantum Enhancement of Thermalization

-The role that such quantum phenomena related to tunneling and interference play in many-body systems is still largely unknown, and in the following we will show that they are responsible for endowing quantum evolution with a much faster approach towards thermalization than purely classical evolution.
+The role that such phenomena play in the statistical mechanics of quantum many-body systems is still largely unknown, and in the following we will show that they are responsible for endowing quantum evolution with a much faster approach towards thermalization than purely classical evolution.
 Before moving on, however, it is important to stress that the concept of equipartition, which is employed here to serve as an experimentally accessible indicator for thermalization, does not necessarily imply the presence of the latter under all circumstances, since depending on the choice of the underlying one-body basis (which can be dictated by experimental constraints) equipartition can be observed in the presence of nearly or even fully integrable dynamics \cite{baldovin2021statistical, baldovin2023ergodic}.
-For this reason, numerical studies on thermalization have been increasingly focusing on computing Lyapunov characteristic spectra (LCS) or the Kolmogorov-Sinai (KS) entropy instead of actual expectation values \cite{malishava2022lyapunov, lando2023thermalization}, since these are invariant and coordinate-independent quantities that cannot trigger ``false positives'' \cite{eichhorn2001transformation}.
-If picking a proper observable is unavoidable, a pertinent strategy for choosing it is to focus on functions of the action variables for the nearest integrable limit, simply because right at that limit such actions will be conserved and equipartition will thus never take place (unless the system's initial state already happens to feature identical expectation values for these actions) \cite{arnol2013mathematical, de1988hamiltonian}.
-Therefore, if equilibration of actions is still observed as the integrable limit is approached, and if it yields final equilibrium values that coincide with the ones predicted by statistical mechanics \cite{reimann2013quantum}, then equipartition will be unavoidably linked to thermalization.
+For this reason, numerical studies on thermalization have been increasingly focusing on computing Lyapunov spectra or the Kolmogorov-Sinai entropy instead of expectation values \cite{malishava2022lyapunov, lando2023thermalization}, since these are invariant and coordinate-independent quantities that cannot trigger ``false positives'' \cite{eichhorn2001transformation}.
+If picking an observable is unavoidable, a pertinent strategy for choosing it is to focus on functions of the action variables for the nearest integrable limit, simply because right at that limit such actions will be conserved and equipartition cannot take place \cite{arnol2013mathematical, de1988hamiltonian}.
+Thus, if equipartition of such functions persists while approaching integrability and matches statistical mechanics predictions \cite{reimann2013quantum}, it will be necessarily linked to thermalization.